 To analyze the

 fuel_rate_control referenced model, you slice it to create a standalone open-loop model.
-To open the Model Slice Manager, select Analysis > Model Slicer or right-click the
+To open the Model Slice Manager, select Apps > Model Verification, Validation, and Test > Model Slicer, or right-click the

 fuel_rate_control model and select Model Slicer > Slice component.
 When you open the Model Slice Manager, the Model Slicer compiles the model.
 You then configure the model slice properties.